-The standard mileage rate method, which involves multiplying the miles driven for business during the year by a standard mileage rate.
-Beginning January 1, 2019, the standard mileage deduction is $0.58 per mile.
-In 2018, it was $0.54 per mile.
+- The standard mileage rate method, which involves multiplying the miles driven for business during the year by a standard mileage rate.
+In 2023, the standard mileage deduction was is $0.655 per mile.
+In 2024, it will be $0.67 per mile.

 Home office deduction

 If you run your sole proprietorship out of a home office, you may be able to deduct a portion of your housing expenses against business income, provided your home office meets two criteria:

 - Regular and exclusive use, which means you regularly use your home office exclusively for conducting business activities.
 A desk that doubles as your kitchen table won’t work.
 You don’t need to dedicate an entire room to your business, but your work area should have clearly identifiable boundaries.
 You may want to keep photos of your home office workspace with your tax documentation as evidence in case the IRS selects your return for audit.

 - It must also be your principal place of business, which means you spend the most time and conduct important business activities here.